BWS-code/CaseConverter/README.md

-# CaseConverter
+# CaseConverter / JavaScript
-Completed WebScraper Project at https://hyperskill.org
+Completed CaseConverter Project at https://hyperskill.org

 The code that passes the Project Completion